PeterHUistyping/MIT6.824-6.5840-Distributed-Systems/Lecture/03-GFS.md

 1. C sends filename and offset to coordinator (CO) (if not cached) CO has a filename -> array-of-chunkhandle table and a chunkhandle -> list-of-chunkservers table
-2. CO finds chunk handle for that offset
+2. CO finds chunk handle for that offset (cached)
 3. CO replies with chunkhandle + list of chunkservers
 4. C caches handle + chunkserver list
 5. C sends request to nearest chunkserver